-We use CA methods to study talk at the micro- or interactional level of analysis.
+We use CA methods to study talk at the micro-interactional level of analysis.
 CA has evolved out of work undertaken by Harvey Sacks and colleagues during the 1960s-70s, who argued that 'talk is action' (Austin 1962).
-Data typically consists of audio or video recordings of naturally occurring conversations, transcribed in detail to aid analysis (see Jefferson 2004).
+Data typically consist of audio or video recordings of naturally occurring conversations, transcribed in detail to aid analysis (see Jefferson 2004).
 These data are subjected to fine-grained systematic analysis of aspects such as 'sequence organisation' (see Schegloff 2007), 'repair' (see Kitzinger 2013) and 'word selection' (see Stokoe 2008).

 MCA, as outlined by Stokoe (2012a) is also utilised.
 MCA might be considered to cross over into the macro- or representational level of analysis, as consideration is given to culturally significant meanings.
 In this article, this allows consideration of the interplay between situated action and wider social context.
-MCA permits the tracing and evidencing of the forms that social categories take, the uses to which they are put, and how they are taken up or resisted within specific interactions.
+MCA permits the tracing and evidencing of the forms that social categories take, the uses to which they are put and how they are taken up or resisted within specific interactions.
 This approach is useful for exploring prejudicial talk because such talk necessarily relates to social categories.
-MCA offers a number of empirically-grounded tools (e.g., 'category-bound activities' and 'category-tied predicates') for identifying incidences where categories are implied rather than made explicit yet can still be evidenced as being oriented to by participants and as being used to do specific things which privilege certain people in relation to others.
+MCA offers a number of empirically-grounded tools (e.g. 'category-bound activities' and 'category-tied predicates') for identifying incidences where categories are implied rather than made explicit yet can still be evidenced as oriented to by participants and as used by them to do specific things which privilege certain people in relation to others.
 Thus, MCA is highly useful for studying 'subtle' forms of prejudice including microaggressions.

-In adopting this framework, (hetero)sexist microaggressions might be defined in terms of how they are treated by recipients (e.g., as an insult), rather than by their fitting a category pre-defined by researchers (i.e., as set out in a taxonomy).
-Relatedly, difficult dialogues are conceptualised here as types of sequences that involve actions treated by participants as 'prejudicial' (i.e., insults that explicitly or implicitly invoke membership categories, in this case relating to sexuality and/or gender).
+In adopting this framework, (hetero)sexist microaggressions might be defined in terms of how they are treated by recipients (e.g. as an insult), rather than by their fitting a category predefined by researchers.
+Relatedly, difficult dialogues are conceptualised here as sequences that involve actions treated by participants as 'prejudicial' (i.e. insults that explicitly or implicitly invoke membership categories, in this case relating to sexuality and/or gender).

-Data Sampling
+Data sampling

-With the exception of Excerpt 3 ('The Army'), all the data analysed in this article are existing natural conversational data sourced from CABank (MacWhinney & Wagner 2010), accessed via TalkBank (https://ca.talkbank.org/).
+With the exception of Excerpt 3 ('The army'), all the data analysed in this article are existing natural conversational data sourced from CABank (MacWhinney and Wagner 2010), accessed via TalkBank (https:// ca.talkbank.org/).
 TalkBank is an open access, anonymised repository hub, and CABank is the element of this which deals with conversations between adults.
-Data were used in accordance TalkBank's conditions of use (see 'Ground rules' n.d.).
+Data were used in accordance with TalkBank's conditions of use.